DETAILED ACTION

 Kim teaches

-17. The method of claim 13 further comprising forming the leads to bend in a direction toward or away from the active side of the die.
+4. (Currently Amended) The method of claim 2 further comprising bending the leads 10 in a direction away from the active side of the die (on punch 11).

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to form leads with a bend in Matsuura.
-The motivation would be to improve the hardness of a leadframe as taught by Kim.
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the claimed invention to provide a cutting device having an angular cutting tip and a punch in the modified method of Matsuura.
+The motivation would be to improve the hardness of a leadframe by designing a lead line located between tie bars of a leadframe have a large bend in certain parts as taught by Kim.

 This rejection under 35 U.S.C.
 103 might be overcome by: (1) a showing under 37 CFR 1.130(a) that the subject matter disclosed in the reference was obtained directly or indirectly from the inventor or a joint inventor of this application and is thus not prior art in accordance with 35 U.S.C.102(b)(2)(A); (2) a showing under 37 CFR 1.130(b) of a prior public disclosure under 35 U.S.C.
 102(b)(2)(B); or (3) a statement pursuant to 35 U.S.C.
 102(b)(2)(C) establishing that, not later than the effective filing date of the claimed invention, the subject matter disclosed and the claimed invention were either owned by the same person or subject to an obligation of assignment to the same person or subject to a joint research agreement.
 See generally MPEP § 717.02.